 Dr. Emily Scherb received her graduate training at Washington University in St. Louis where she focused on learning human movement as a system.
 She continues to be involved with education as a fellowship mentor and as a provider of continuing medical education.
 Her focus as an educator is on circus and aerial artists.

-Her unique background in movement as a dancer and aerialist, in addition to her years of experience as a practicing physical therapist and teacher uniquely prepare Emily to address all of your aches, pains, and movement questions.
+As a clinician, Dr. Scherb uses a thorough evaluation process to focus on the underlying cause of symptoms and to recognize patterns of movement that can cause or perpetuate injury.
+Her unique background in movement as a dancer and aerialist and teacher uniquely prepare her to address all of your aches, pains, and movement questions.

 Dr. Emily Scherb's CV